Menu

 return Command(update=update, goto="executor")

-The reviewer’s conditional routing creates a feedback loop.
+The reviewer’s branch creates a feedback loop.
 It either exits the graph or bounces back to the executor.
-This pattern is powerful for quality control workflows.
+This is a strong pattern for quality-control flows.

-We wire the nodes using StateGraph.
-We only need an entry edge from START to planner — the Command objects handle all other routing at runtime.
+We wire the nodes with StateGraph.
+We only need one entry edge from START to planner — after that, Command objects handle all routing at runtime.

 python